 Many novels are based on the idea that the main character is unique or important.
 Safi, as a rare Truthwitch, is both.
 She is also, like many of these same unique and important characters, essentially the worst at what she does.
 Safi tries to keep her witchery a secret.
 She fools no one.
 Safi tries to save her friend.
 She almost gets that friend killed.
 In other words, Safi is reckless and thoughtless and shows almost no growth by the end of Truthwitch.

 Breakneck pacing and a shoe-horned romance (plus fairly clear foreshadowing of future “ships”) flesh out the story without much nuance.
 While Dennard has created a complex world with well-researched details, Truthwitch never lingers long enough on any one piece to let readers appreciate these details.

 Truthwitch is an interesting start to a new series sure to appeal to readers looking for new lighter fantasy fare.
 Ideal for readers seeking an action-heavy, plot-driven story.

-Possible Pairings: Six of Crows by Leigh Bardugo, Passenger by Alexandra Bracken, Roar by Cora Carmack, The Reader by Traci Chee, Chasing Power by Sarah Beth Durst, Scarlet by A. C. Gaughen, The Girl at Midnight by Melissa Grey, The Glass Sentence by S. E. Grove, Rebel of the Sands by Alwyn Hamilton, Daughter of the Pirate King by Tricia Levenseller, Throne of Glass by Sarah J. Maas, The Kiss of Deception by Mary E. Pearson, Iron Cast by Destiny Soria, Song of the Current by Sarah Tolcser
+Possible Pairings: Children of Blood and Bone by Tomi Adeyemi, Six of Crows by Leigh Bardugo, Passenger by Alexandra Bracken, Roar by Cora Carmack, The Reader by Traci Chee, Chasing Power by Sarah Beth Durst, Scarlet by A. C. Gaughen, The Girl at Midnight by Melissa Grey, The Glass Sentence by S. E. Grove, Rebel of the Sands by Alwyn Hamilton, Daughter of the Pirate King by Tricia Levenseller, Throne of Glass by Sarah J. Maas, The Kiss of Deception by Mary E. Pearson, Iron Cast by Destiny Soria, Song of the Current by Sarah Tolcser

 * An advance copy of this title was provided by the publisher for review consideration*